Remonstrants: The church

 The Remonstrant Brotherhood continues as a church in the Netherlands.
 The Remonstrants first received official recognition in 1795.
 Their chief congregation has been in Rotterdam.

 In 2016, the Remonstrant Brotherhood has about 5,000 members and "friends", in more than 40 congregations in the Netherlands, and one congregation in Friedrichstadt, in northern Germany (2008).

-The Remonstrant Brotherhood of Holland keeps fellowship with the European Liberal Protestant Network.
-Besides it is a full, charter member of the World Alliance of Reformed Churches.
+The Remonstrant Brotherhood of The Netherlands keeps fellowship with the European Liberal Protestant Network, and is a full, charter member of the World Alliance of Reformed Churches.
 It is also a member of the Communion of Protestant Churches in Europe.

-In line with the progressive views on religion, Remonstrants have been blessing same-sex partnerships on an equal footing as different sex weddings from 1986 onwards (church weddings have no legal status in the Netherlands, where the legally acknowledged civil same-sex marriages became possible in 2001).
+In line with the progressive views on religion, Remonstrants have been blessing same-sex partnerships on an equal footing as different sex weddings from 1986 onwards (church weddings have no legal status in the Netherlands, where legally acknowledged civil same-sex marriages became possible in 2001).
 In this the Remonstrants were the first Christian church in the world to bless same-sex relationships similar to other relations.

-Remonstrants place big emphasis on personal faith and are not in agreement with one another on questions of faith and social issues.
-They consider that the message of the Gospel can not be separated from true choices in the struggle to live together, on the road to a world with peace and justice.
+Remonstrants emphasize personal faith and are not necessarily in agreement with one another on questions of faith and social issues.
+They consider that the message of the Gospel cannot be separated from true choices in the struggle to live together, on the road to a world with peace and justice.
 What binds them is the Statement of Principle:

 The Remonstrant Church is a community of faith which, rooted in the gospel of Jesus Christ, and true to its principle of freedom and tolerance, seeks to worship and serve God.